skalenetwork/skale-nms/README.md

 sh ./install.sh
 ```

-## Build and publish all containers
+## Build all containers
-To build docker containers both for SLA agent and Bounty collector and push them to Docker Hub use:
+To build docker containers both for SLA agent and Bounty collector use:

 ```bash
 sh ./build_all.sh